turingschool/mod-0-curriculum/index.md

 We think anyone can learn software development.

-What might explain this disconnect, between
+What might explain the disconnect, between
 > anyone can learn software development

 and

-> not every person who starts Turing graduates from Turing"?
+> not every person who starts Turing graduates from Turing?

 A theme among those who have graduated from Turing touches on at least two elements: